dialect-map/dialect-map-io/README.md

 # ds-dialect-map-computing (in development)

 Source code for nlp mining of arxiv text files.
+This is a part of the larger project [ds-dialect-map](https://github.com/ds3-nyu-archive/ds-dialect-map)
 Current functionalities:
 - convert pdfs to texts
 - parse article ID from text
 - get term frequency in each article